alipirani88/snpkit/README.md

 ### 4. trees
 All the scripts used for running RAxML/FastTree and their output will be saved in this directory.
-Multi-fasta consensus files(pre-recombination filtered) residing in gubbins folder will be used for constructing RAxML/FastTree trees.
+Multi-fasta consensus files (pre-recombination filtered) residing in the gubbins folder will be used for constructing RAxML/FastTree trees.

 <!--